thegridelectric/gridworks-protocol/docs/types/gt-sh-booleanactuator-cmd-status.rst

     - Format: LeftRightDot

 **RelayStateCommandList**:
-    - Description: List of RelayStateCommands
+    - Description: List of RelayStateCommands.

 **CommandTimeUnixMsList**:
-    - Description: List of Command Times
+    - Description: List of Command Times.
     - Format: ReasonableUnixTimeMs

+**TypeName**:
+    - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.

+**Version**:
+    - Description: All GridWorks Versioned Types have a fixed version, which is a string of three Hindu-Arabic numerals.

 .. autoclass:: gwproto.types.gt_sh_booleanactuator_cmd_status.check_is_left_right_dot
     :members: